 The Church celebrates the Feast of Pentecost fifty days after Easter Sunday.
 Pentecost Sunday ends the season of Easter.
-This year, the Feast of Pentecost will be celebrated on Sunday, May 20.
-Read on to discover activities and resources to teach children about Pentecost and to prepare for and celebrate the feast of Pentecost this May.
+This year, the Feast of Pentecost will be celebrated on Sunday, June 9.
+Read on to discover printable activities and resources to teach children about Pentecost and to prepare for and celebrate the feast of Pentecost.
+Downloads available in English and Spanish!

 Before he returned to his Father in Heaven, the risen Jesus visited his disciples and promised to send the Holy Spirit to help them.
 We read in Scripture that one morning, when the disciples were gathered together with Mary, the mother of Jesus, and some other women, they suddenly heard a noise like a strong wind.
 Then they saw what looked to be flames of fire over each of them.
 “And they were all filled with the holy Spirit.”
 (Acts of the Apostles, 2:4)